dabeng/OrgChart/README.md

 ### Tips
 - **How can I deactivate expand/collapse feature of orgchart?**

 This use case is inspired by the [issue](https://github.com/dabeng/OrgChart/issues/25).
-Thank @der-robert and @ActiveScottShaw for their constructive discussions:blush)
+Thank [der-robert](https://github.com/der-robert) and [ActiveScottShaw](https://github.com/ActiveScottShaw) for their constructive discussions:blush:

 Users can enable/disable exapand/collapse feature with className "noncollapsable" as shown below.
 ```js